sait-wbdv/fall-2021/src/courses/cpnt262/day15.md

     $ nodemon server.js
     ```
 - Installing a dependency globally is not recommended for production dependencies (you're locked to one version of `express`, for example) but global dev dependencies are usually fine.
 - Permissions issues sometimes happen with global packages depending on the system.
+Try using `sudo` and enter your user password:

+    ```
+    $ sudo npm install -g nodemon
+    ```

 ---